 Taking shots in IR doesn’t differ much from taking regular shots apart from a few difficulties – you don’t see anything through the viewfinder (unless you have modified camera)!
 Only complete blackness (because the filter is almost completely black and doesn’t allow visible light).
 So it’s even more difficult than in night photography albeit a bit similar.

 - You have to compose the image before putting the IR filter on.
 Otherwise, you won’t see anything.
 It’s a great benefit of the modified camera because you would be able to see everything through a viewfinder in that case.

 - You have to focus manually.
 You can either focus prior to putting on a filter or focus on infinity.

 - Another thing is white balance.
-You have to use custom settings if you don’t want to get completely red photo.
-Take a photo of a sunlit grass (because green grass reflects IR pretty well so it is white in terms of infrared) and set it as your custom white balance setting.
+You have to use custom settings if you don’t want to get a completely red photo.
+Take a photo of a sunlit grass (because green grass reflects IR pretty well, so it is white in terms of infrared) and set it as your custom white balance setting.

 After taking a shot even with the correct white balance, you might have issues with your photo after opening it in Lightroom or Photoshop but this I will cover in a few days.